samcottle/notes/commandline.md

 | 6     | `rw-`       |
 | 7     | `rwx`       |

-For example, to change permissions of a file to `drwxr-xr-x` you would use `chmod 755 file.txt`.
+For example, to change permissions of a file to `-rwxr-xr-x` you would use `chmod 755 file.txt`.

 ### Changing ownership
 To change the owner of a file, use `chown`, followed by the name of the user and/or group that will become the new owner.
 For example:
-- `chown samcottle`: Changes the owner to the user `samcottle`.
+- `chown samcottle` changes the owner to the user `samcottle`.
-- `chown :admins`: Changes the owner to members of the group called `admins`.
+- `chown :admins` changes the owner to members of the group called `admins`.
 - `chown samcottle:admins` changes the owners to the user `samcottle` and members of the group called `admins`.

 ## Using wildcards
 The most commonly used wildcards are: